Fremont28/airlines_time_series/README.md

 Finally, auto-correlation and partial auto-correlation plots can be used for examining time series model residuals.
 Our goal is to pick a time series model (with parameters p,d, and q) that have no significant autocorrelations present, which also suggests that the series has limited trends, skewness, or other patterns.

 We first forecasted Delta Airline's (Atlanta hub) stock prices using this methodology (90 days into the future from June 14th).
 According to our model, Delta's 90-day stock price is around $52.7 with an upper estimate of $58.2 and a lower estimate of $46.7.
-We will alsoupdate the forecasted stock prices of other airlines.
+We will also update the forecasted stock prices of other airlines.